salmanbe/deepl/README.md

 Laravel Deepl
 ====
 This is an easy to use laravel library to import translations from Deepl Api.
 You must go to [www.deepl.com](https://www.deepl.com) to register and acquire an API key to use with this library.
-Please note that this laravel library is not made on behalf of deepl.
+Please note that neither this laravel library is made on behalf of deepl nor developer is acting on behalf of deeple.
 There is no coorporation between Deepl and this library.
 Deepl is not responsible for this library.
 Deepl API credit goes to deepl.

 Video Tutorial
 -------